Hisham146/Gradient-Generator/README.md

-# Gradient-Generator
+# gradient-generator
-Gradient Generator is designed and developed in html css and vanilla js.
-You can use random gradient designs code
+Gradient generator made with HTML inputs and vanilla JS